Gradient Projection Newton Algorithm for Sparse Collaborative Learning Using Synthetic and Real Datasets of Applications: Optimality Conditions

 \end{definition}

-If there is only one variable, the definition of the $\alpha$-stationary points is the same as that in \cite{Beck, Panl} which allows us to derive its explicit expression as follows. \begin{lemma} For a given $\alpha>0$, the point $ \bb^{*} $ is an $\alpha$-stationary point of the problem (\ref{005}) if and only if for $j=1,2$, it satisfies
+If there is only one variable, the definition of the $\alpha$-stationary points is the same as that in \cite{Beck, Panl} which allows us to derive its explicit expression as follows. \begin{lemma} For a given $\alpha>0$, the point $ \bt^{*} $ is an $\alpha$-stationary point of problem (\ref{005}) if and only if for $j=1,2$, it satisfies

-\end{lemma} Comparing the conditions \eqref{l1-KKT} and \eqref{l1}, the latter provides more information for the case $i\in\overline{\Gamma}(\bb_{j}^{*})$.
+\end{lemma} Comparing conditions \eqref{l1-KKT} and \eqref{l1}, the latter provides more information for the case of $i\in\overline{\Gamma}(\bt_{j}^{*})$.
 It can be clearly seen that the latter is a stronger condition and suffices to the former.

-The following result reveals the relationships among the $\alpha$-stationary point and the global/local minimizers of (\ref{005}). \begin{theorem} Let $\bb^{*}$ be an $\alpha$-stationary point of (\ref{005}), then it is a local minimizer.
-Furthermore, if $\|\bb_{1}^{*}\|_{0}<s_{1},\|\bb_{2}^{*}\|_{0}<s_{2}$, then it is also a global minimizer.
-Conversely, if $\bb^{*}$ is a global minimizer of (\ref{005}), then it is an $\alpha$-stationary point with $0< \alpha < 1/L_f$. \end{theorem} \begin{proof}Since the conditions \eqref{l1} imply \eqref{l1-KKT} and a point satisfying \eqref{l1-KKT} is a local minimizer by \cref{theo01-suff-necc}, an $\alpha$-stationary point of (\ref{005}) is a local minimizer.
+The following result reveals the relationships among the $\alpha$-stationary point and the global/local minimizers of problem (\ref{005}). \begin{theorem} Let $\bt^{*}$ be an $\alpha$-stationary point of problem (\ref{005}), then it is a local minimizer.
+Furthermore, if $\|\bt_{1}^{*}\|_{0}<s_{1},\|\bt_{2}^{*}\|_{0}<s_{2}$, then it is also a global minimizer.
+Conversely, if $\bt^{*}$ is a global minimizer of problem (\ref{005}), then it is an $\alpha$-stationary point with $0<\alpha< 1/L_f$. \end{theorem} \begin{proof}Since condition \eqref{l1} imply \eqref{l1-KKT} and a point satisfying \eqref{l1-KKT} is a local minimizer by Theorem \ref{theo01-suff-necc}, an $\alpha$-stationary point of (\ref{005}) is a local minimizer.